rochus-keller/Oberon/README.md

 - Full support for VAR parameters (call by reference, using thunks or multiple return values) and strings as ARRAY OF CHAR with element access
 - Oberon idents conflicting with Lua keywords and standard names are postfixed with underscores
 - The generated Lua source code is formatted for readability; Oberon comments are not included
+- The bytecode generator is nearly feature complete; the generated code of the adapted Oberon System works quite good (whereas still work in progress)
-- Restrictions: assignments of records and arrays doesn't make a copy yet; code generator has prototype status; SYSTEM module is not supported
+- SYSTEM module is not supported.

 ### Code browser features